As If You Had Never Sinned

 God will not allow human injustice to continue for ever.
 He will intervene and bring about his justice.
 God hates injustice.

-Issues of justice such as rescuing people from bonded labour or other forms of slavery, fighting against the trafficking of people for sex, and other forms of injustice, should be high on our agenda.
+Issues of justice such as rescuing people from bonded labour or other forms of slavery, fighting against the trafficking of people for sex, racism and other forms of injustice, should be high on our agenda.
 They certainly seem to be high on God’s agenda: ‘Let justice roll on like a river, righteousness like a never-failing stream!’ (v.24).

 Lord, thank you that faith alone justifies, but that faith should never be alone.
 Help me to live out my faith by acting righteously and seeking justice for all.